seomoz/Social-Authority-SDK/README.md

 Social Authority SDK
 ====================

+Followerwonk moved.
+The canonical version of this project is at [followerwonk/Social-Authority-SDK](https://github.com/followerwonk/Social-Authority-SDK).

 Social Authority helps you find, optimize, and engage your Twitter audience.
 It's a 1 to 100 point scale that measures a user's influential content on Twitter.
 More than just another self-focused metric, Social Authority helps you discover other influential tweeters with high engagement.
 You can read more about it at [https://followerwonk.com/social-authority](https://followerwonk.com/social-authority)